Why Your Website Needs a Drupal 7 Migration ASAP

 Unlike subsequent versions of the CMS, Drupal 7 was accessible to hobbyists and small website owners.
 Drupal 8 marked a new evolutionary trajectory – away from hobbyist-friendly and toward a uniquely enterprise-ready CMS, distinctly suited for ambitious sites with complex content models.

-Impending Drupal 7 End of Life
+Impending Drupal 7 end-of-life

 Drupal 7 was originally slated for end-of-life in 2021—6 years after the 2015 release of Drupal 8.
 That first end-of-life date was initially extended by one year in the midst of upheavals and uncertainties surrounding a global pandemic.

-As Drupal community migrations to Drupal 8 and then Drupal 9 proved to be more of a trickle than the required surge, the end-of-life date was extended again to 2023.
+As the Drupal community migrations to Drupal 8 and then Drupal 9 proved to be more of a trickle than the required surge, the end-of-life date was extended again to 2023.
 A final Drupal 7 end-of-life date of January 5, 2025, was announced in June of 2023 at DrupalCon Pittsburgh.

 To review: End of life means no more bug fixes or security patches, along with an increased risk of faulty modules.